HAIT-TUDD/Headline_extraction/README.md

 ```

 ## Usage

-Im Ordner "Example_notebooks" befinden sich weitere Erklärung zur Benutztung des Tools und ein Beispiel Workflow.
+In the folder "Example_notebooks" you will find further explanation on how to use the tool and an example workflow.
 It explains once how to extract the headlines with a self-trained model and then perform OCR recognition using Tesserocr.

 ## Training